 UV Alert from 9:40 am to 4:50 pm, UV Index predicted to reach 9 [Very High]

 Partly cloudy.
-Light winds.
-Overnight temperatures falling to around 8 with daytime temperatures reaching the low 20s.
+Medium (60%) chance of rain during the morning.
+Winds southwesterly 25 to 35 km/h.
+Overnight temperatures falling to around 11 with daytime temperatures reaching the low to mid 20s.

-Mostly sunny.
-Winds north to northeasterly and light increasing to 15 to 25 km/h during the morning.
-Overnight temperatures falling to around 9 with daytime temperatures reaching the low to mid 20s.
+Sunny.
+Winds southwesterly 15 to 20 km/h becoming light during the morning.
+Overnight temperatures falling to around 6 with daytime temperatures reaching the low 20s.